Difference Between Tomatillo and Tomato Nutrition

 Main Differences Between Tomatillo and Tomato Nutrition

-1. Both tomatillo and tomato are fruits, according to Botany, but both are cooked and consumed as vegetables mostly.
-Tomatillos are originated in Mexico by the Aztecs, whereas the tomatoes originated from South America.
+1. Both tomatillo and tomato are fruits, according to Botany, but both are cooked and consumed mostly as vegetables.
+Tomatillos originated in Mexico from the Aztecs, whereas tomatoes originated from South America.

 3. Tomatillo is a great source of minerals too.
 It contains more minerals than tomatoes.
-The number of minerals like copper, phosphorous, manganese, iron and others is more in tomatillo than in tomato.
+The number of minerals like copper, phosphorous, manganese, iron and others is more in tomatillos than in tomatoes.

 4. Lycopene is a very important antioxidant that comes with many health benefits.
 This antioxidant can not be found in tomatillos, but it can be seen in tomatoes.
 But tomatillos contain other kinds of antioxidants that are needed for a healthy body.